 Participants learn about and prepare for climbing and rappelling.
 Instructors teach a set of readiness and action commands to all participants for climbing, spotting, and belaying.
 All participants take part in muscle warm-up and stretching activities before beginning physical activities.
 Instructors describe the objectives, safety procedures, and hazards to the participants before beginning an activity.

 Participants practice safe climbing and rappelling techniques.
 Spotting techniques (if necessary) are taught, demonstrated, and practiced by participants prior to any climbing or rappelling activity.
 All activities should be appropriately spotted.
 For activities where partners are needed, instructors must match participants according to size and skill level, if appropriate.
 Instructors should supervise all tieins, belays, and climbs on climbing sites and spotting on bouldering sites.

-- Climbing helmets (with Union of International Alpine Association approved label) worn for all outdoor natural climbing situations where the participant is more than 6 feet off the ground and by participants standing in the "fall zone" beneath a climbing element.
-Helmets are also required for belay, unless the hosting facility or instructor indicates the use of helmets is hazardous for belay. - A disposable liner, such as a shower cap or surgical cap, to wear underneath the helmet to protect against the spread of head lice. - A chest harness with a seat harness or a full-body harness, required for specific climbing or ropes activities. - Sturdy shoes. - Close-fitting clothing-loose clothing should be avoided, especially around the head and neck. - Portable drinking water. - Raingear, as necessary. - Long pants or bike pants are strongly recommended for activities involving potential skin abrasions on legs.
+- Climbing helmets (with International Climbing and Mountaineering Federation (IAA)-approved label) worn for all outdoor natural climbing situations where the participant is more than 6 feet off the ground and by participants standing in the "fall zone" beneath a climbing element.
+Helmets are also required for belay, unless the hosting facility or instructor indicates the use of helmets is hazardous for belay. - A chest harness with a seat harness or a full-body harness, required for specific climbing or ropes activities - Sturdy shoes - Close-fitting clothing-loose clothing should be avoided, especially around the head and neck - Potable drinking water - Raingear, as necessary - Long pants or athletic leggings are strongly recommended for activities involving potential skin abrasions on legs

-All equipment used for belaying, such as ropes, webbing, harnesses, hardware, and helmets, should be designed and tested for the purpose of this type of activity and appropriate for the size of the user.
+All equipment used for belaying, such as ropes, webbing, harnesses, hardware, and helmets, should be designed and tested for this type of activity and appropriate for the user's size.